 Durre Shahwar is a writer, freelancer and creative practitioner.
-She studied her BA in English Literature and Creative Writing and her MA in Creative Writing at Cardiff Metropolitan University.
-She is an Associate Editor for Wales Arts Review, a Word Factory Apprentice 2017, and the co-founder of ‘Where I’m Coming From’, an open mic that promotes BAME writing in Wales.
+She is the recipient of Literature Wales’ Writer’s Bursary 2018, which she is using to work towards her short story collection exploring South Asian identities in Wales.
+This autumn, she will also be undertaking a PhD in Creative Writing.
+Durre is an Associate Editor for Wales Arts Review and the co-founder of ‘Where I’m Coming From’, an open mic that promotes BAME writing in Wales.
+In 2017, she was a Word Factory Apprentice, mentored by Alexei Sayle.
 Durre writes about a broad range of topics, including race, identity, intersectional feminism and mental health.
-Durre’s work has been published in various magazines and anthologies including Know Your Place: Essays on the Working Class (2017, Dead Ink Books), Cheval 10 – Terry Hetherington Young Writers Award (2017, Parthian Books), The Lonely Crowd.
+Durre’s work has been published in various magazines and anthologies including Know Your Place: Essays on the Working Class (2017, Dead Ink Books), Cheval 10 – Terry Hetherington Young Writers Award (2017, Parthian Books), The Lonely Crowd, We Shall Fight Until We Win (2018, 404 Ink).
 You can find the full list here.
-Durre has worked with various national organisations such as Literature Wales and National Theatre Wales, and is also a regular speaker and performer at various events, panels and festivals.
+Durre has worked with various national arts organisations and is also a regular speaker and performer at various events, panels and festivals.